Responding to Conundrum

 Pain and pleasure are immediately transient.
 They exist only in the moment and are gone.

-The point I was making is twofold.
+I was making two points.

 Pointing out the transient nature of feelings is not, in itself, a critique of hedonism.
-It is, however, a critique of naive conceptions of pain and pleasure that are usually involved in hedonism.
+It is, however, a critique of the naive conceptions of pain and pleasure that are usually involved in hedonism.

 My critiques of hedonism are: